cilindrox/gitignore/README.md

 gitignore
 =========

-A collection of .gitignore templates
+A collection of .gitignore templates.

+## How to
+Just copy these into your git repo and you're done.